 B2.
-The ability to pursue independently academic legal research in the field of European law and thereby contribute in a socially relevant manner to the development of law;
+The ability to pursue independently academic legal research in the field of European law, applying the relevant academic and professional standards of responsible research, and thereby contribute in a socially relevant manner to the development of law;

 B3.
 The ability to participate independently in the debate in the field of European law in an international context, with colleagues.